What prevents Senior Executive Teams to reach their full collaboration potential? It`s the Double Top Team Paradox.

 And, yet, alphas need other alphas as a corrective force in order to successfully perform as a team – that defines the double paradox.
 Alphas compete and need each other for team success.
 Through reflective dialogue at eye-level, managers in the top team create a joint awareness about their mental models, their pre-dispositions, judgements and their productive or unproductive behaviours in the team.
 Only the regular practice of joint autopsies without blame and a constructive scepticism in reflecting individual and team behaviour patterns, can pave the way for alphas to overcome the Top Team Paradox.
 Ron Heifetz and Marty Linsky, Leadership scholars at the Harvard Kennedy School of Government, call this reflective practice “moving from dance floor to balcony”, a technique to step back and gain an observer’s perspective that is imperative for each top team.

-Be a Conscious Leader: To be a game changer at the top you have to be aware of the Top Team Paradox.
+Boost the Conscious Leader inside you: To be a game changer at the top you have to be aware of the Top Team Paradox.
 If you want to read more about coping with the Double Top Team Paradox and breaking unproductive routines, click below to connect to our Insights: “Top Team Paradox: How to get beyond the alpha syndrome at the top”.